 Participants provided data such as medical histories, physical exams, testing for APOE4 gene – a gene associated with a higher risk of late-onset Alzheimer’s disease – and PET imaging with Pittsburgh compound B (PiB), which can visualize amyloid plaques in the brain.

-Results showed – after adjusting for age, sex education, and APOE4 status – lower BMI was associated with greater retention of PiB, which indicated a higher amount of amyloid brain deposits.
+Results showed – after adjusting for age, sex education, and APOE4 status – lower BMI was associated with greater retention of PiB, which indicated a

 The association between weight and extensive amyloid deposits was more prominent in normal-weight participants who had the lowest BMI of the group.
 Lower BMI and greater PiB retention were most significant in individuals with the APOE4 gene variant.